History

 Drummoyne Uniting Church building

 The first Methodist meetings were held in Drummoyne in 1886 and a church opened in 1888 on what is now Victoria Road.
 The present church in College Street was opened in 1910 and its pipe organ installed in 1928.
 The church was remodelled in the 1940s.
-A parsonage was purchased in 1960.

 The congregations decided to join with Five Dock in 1998 but a separate Rotuman congregation meets regularly at Drummoyne.